Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we have investigated the combined effects of carrier envelope phase (CEP) and laser pulse shape on pair production and momentum distribution in asymmetric electric fields with bell-shaped envelopes.
-We used three different bell-shaped envelopes (Gaussian, Sauter and Lorentzian) in order to be able to derive general results which do not depend on the exact details of the envelope.
+In this work, we have investigated the combined effects of carrier-envelope phase (CEP) and temporal shape of the pulse on pair production and momentum distribution in asymmetric electric fields with bell-shaped envelopes.
+We used three different bell-shaped envelopes (Gaussian, Sauter and Lorentzian) in order to be able to derive general results which do not depend on the finer details of the envelope.
 In particular, the Sauter envelope was defined to never be flat-topped in any limit.
 We used separate parameters to control the steepness and the asymmetry, so as to be able to differentiate their effects.
-The momentum distribution and the total density of the created particles were obtained by numerically solving the quantum Vlasov equation (QVE).
+The momentum distribution and the total number of produced pairs per unit volume were obtained by numerically solving the standard quantum Vlasov equation (QVE).

-The overall effect of asymmetry is to increase the peak values in the momentum distribution and, thereby, the number density.
-For asymmetric flat-topped field profiles with elongated falling pulses, we identified ring-shaped interference patterns corresponding to pair creation by multiphoton absorption.
+The overall effect of asymmetry is to increase the peak values in the momentum distribution and, consquently, the number density of produced pairs.
+For asymmetric flat-topped field profiles with elongated falling pulses, we identified ring-shaped interference patterns corresponding to pair production by multiphoton absorption.
 The radii of the rings were found numerically, and they match very well with theoretical predictions based on simple energy conservation despite the fact that the field profiles are not plane waves.
 If the field profile is not flat-topped, then there are no significant multiphoton interference patterns.

 Decreasing the width of a field profile, which may be symmetric or not, increases the short-edge effect and enhances particle production.
 The short-edge effect is easily explained by the appearance of higher frequency peaks in the Fourier spectrum of the electric field.
 This enhancement is significantly stronger than that achieved by increasing the asymmetry in the field profile.
 Therefore, it is better to shorten the falling pulse in order to increase the pair production.